ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 **[](https://osu.ppy.sh/beatmapsets/2129944#mania/4478878)**, created by [tyrcs](https://osu.ppy.sh/users/13026904)\
 *primarily suggested and described by [Maxus](https://osu.ppy.sh/users/4335785)*

-This beatmap, created through the collaboration of composers [Dustvoxx and Loctek](https://osu.ppy.sh/beatmaps/artists/386), whose music sets listeners' hearts racing and mapper [tyrcs](https://osu.ppy.sh/users/13026904), known for crafting fantastic charts built upon top-level playability, has been selected as this season's Beatmap of the Season.
+This beatmap, created through the collaboration of composers [Dustvoxx and Loctek](https://osu.ppy.sh/beatmaps/artists/386), whose music sets listeners' hearts racing and mapper [tyrcs](https://osu.ppy.sh/users/13026904), known for crafting fantastic charts built upon top-level playability, has been selected as this season's Curator's Pick.

-Above all, this chart challenges players with an unending flow of rice patterns aligned with the song over the course of five minutes demanding extreme finger independence, technical proficiency, and stamina.
+Above all, this chart challenges players with an unending flow of rice patterns over the course of five minutes, demanding extreme finger independence, technical proficiency, and stamina.
 Experience the diverse music and immersive patterning that persist throughout the entire chart, and take on the extreme difficulty as you feel the intense buildup of notes maintained from the first kiai all the way to the very end.

 This chart was included in the map pool for the [osu!mania 7K Chinese National Cup 2024](/wiki/Tournaments/MCNC/7K2024) Finals.
 While it was not played on match day, its inclusion in a finals-level map pool speaks to the chart's quality.